Convex conjugate: Infimal convolution

+which expresses the behaviour of convex conjugation with respect to sums of functions.

 The infimal convolution of two functions has a geometric interpretation: The (strict) epigraph of the infimal convolution of two functions is the Minkowski sum of the (strict) epigraphs of those functions.

 Maximizing argument

 If the function $f$ is differentiable, then its derivative is the maximizing argument in the computation of the convex conjugate: